d3/d3/README.md

 * [d3.variance](https://github.com/d3/d3-array#variance) - compute the variance of an array of numbers.
 * [d3.deviation](https://github.com/d3/d3-array#deviation) - compute the standard deviation of an array of numbers.

+#### Search

+Methods for searching arrays for a specific element.

+* [d3.scan](https://github.com/d3/d3-array#scan) - linear search for an element using a comparator.
+* [d3.bisect](https://github.com/d3/d3-array#bisect) - binary search for a value in a sorted array.
+* [d3.bisectRight](https://github.com/d3/d3-array#bisectRight) - binary search for a value in a sorted array.
+* [d3.bisectLeft](https://github.com/d3/d3-array#bisectLeft) - binary search for a value in a sorted array.
+* [d3.bisector](https://github.com/d3/d3-array#bisector) - bisect using an accessor or comparator.
+* [d3.ascending](https://github.com/d3/d3-array#ascending) - compute the natural order of two values.
+* [d3.descending](https://github.com/d3/d3-array#descending) - compute the natural order of two values.

+#### Transformations

+Methods for transforming arrays and for generating new arrays.

 * [d3.merge](https://github.com/d3/d3-array#merge) - merge multiple arrays into one array.
 * [d3.pairs](https://github.com/d3/d3-array#pairs) - returns an array of adjacent pairs of elements.
 * [d3.permute](https://github.com/d3/d3-array#permute) - reorder an array of elements according to an array of indexes.